 SL2 have conducted several hackathons in Singapore since 2011 for organizations such as Amazon Web Services, Nanyang Technological University, National University of Singapore, Institution of Engineers and many others.
-In these hackathons SL2 also conducts master-classes for participants on mobile app development (Android) and Arduino programming.
-The enterprise have had 11,000 program participants since October 2011.
-SL2 is also a Clean Tech Partner of Autodesk Inc and the Maker Camp affliate of Make Magazine & Google.
+In these hackathons, SL2 also conducts master-classes for participants on mobile app development (Android) and Arduino programming.
+The enterprise has had 11,000 program participants since October 2011.
+SL2 is also a Clean Tech Partner of Autodesk Inc and the Maker Camp affiliate of Make Magazine & Google.
 They currently have a full-time staff team of 4 people and over 30 volunteers.

 On behalf SL2, will participate Colin Noah Peter, trained mechanical engineer from the National University of Singapore, involved in systems integration project for a micro satellite company and a major CNC machine company prior to joining SL2, experienced as a trainer on the MIT App Inventor platform, the person who is the lead for all product development bootcamps in SL2; Veerappan Swaminathan, Co-Founder of the Sustainable Living Lab, trained as a mechanical engineer from the National University of Singapore, holds 5 utility patents in biomedical devices and 1 design patent ; and Farah Hidayati Sanwari, trained industrial designer and graduate from the National University of Singapore, also in-charge of the local Maker Camp in Singapore.

 Contact person: Arvin Febriyan, Veerappan Swaminathan

 Email: [email protected]; [email protected]

 Office Address: 20 Peck Seah Street, #03-00, Singapore 07931